 Although they are not as common, rales may also be present if you have chronic obstructive pulmonary disease (COPD) or asthma.

-A 2008 study showed that pulmonary crackles may be related to age in some asymptomatic cardiovascular patients.
+A 2008 study showed that pulmonary crackles might be related to age in some asymptomatic cardiovascular patients.

-Although more research is needed, the study found that after the age of 45, the appearance of crackles tripled every 10 years.
+Although more research is needed, the study found that after the age of 45, the appearance of crackles tripled every ten years.

 Your doctor may also use a stethoscope to hear abnormal breath sounds, which may include:

-Wheezing : It is an acute whistling caused by the narrowing of the bronchial tubes.
+Wheezing: It is a sharp whistling caused by narrowing the bronchial tubes.

-Stridor: It is a strong and vibratory sound caused by the narrowing of the trachea.
+Stridor: It is a solid and vibratory sound caused by the narrowing of the trachea.